chinmoysarangi/RESNET50/README.md

 9. After running above command, the script is executed and a link which comes up for clicking: http://127.0.0.1:5000/ This link hosts the web app.

-10. Clcicking on the link opens the web app, upload flower images for identification.
+10. Clicking on the link opens the web app, upload flower images for identification.

 11. When done, come back to the IDE terminal and use Ctrl+C to end the flask session run.